 Every cocktail maker needs to know how to make simple syrup.
 It’s always a good idea to have a jar on hand to mix into cocktails, to sweeten iced tea or coffee, and to bake into desserts.
-You can flavor simple syrup with herbs and spices, try out different sugars or just keep it plain.
+You can flavor sugar syrup with herbs and spices, try out different sugars or just keep it plain.
 Store it in a jar until you need it!

 Also known as sugar syrup, simple syrup is a key ingredient in many a cocktail.
 Depending on the recipe, it’s as essential as booze and bitters!